mcolvin/PSPAP-Reboot/docs/_posts/2017-06-28-M0-and-closure.md

 Sturgeon to move into the bend.
 In this simulation there are 75 Pallid Sturgeon that can potentially immigrate into the bend.
-Given an emigration rate of 0.1 we can expect 7.5 Pallid Sturgeon to move into the bend Lets set the daily emigration and immigration rate to 0.1 and allow random movement in and out of the bend each day.
+Given an emigration rate of 0.1 we can expect 7.5 Pallid Sturgeon to move into the bend.
+Let's set the daily emigration and immigration rate from 0 to 0.35 in increments of 0.05 and allow random movement in and out of the bend each day.